 Spending Canada Day Long Weekend in the Arctic

-While most people in Canada were packing for a beach vacation, camping trip into the woods or just getting ready to celebrate the Canada Day in their own city or town, I headed to Nunavut, the Canada's largest and the northernmost territory in the Arctic.
+While most people in Canada were packing for a beach vacation, camping trip into the woods or just getting ready to celebrate Canada Day in their own city or town, I headed to Nunavut, Canada's largest and the northernmost territory in the Arctic.
 Yes, I don't like the summer heat in Ontario and yes, it can get pretty cold up there in Nunavut.
-Jokes aside, I certainly didn't expect to wear a winter jacket, hat and gloves in the month of July.
+Jokes aside, I certainly didn't expect to wear a winter jacket, hat and gloves in July.
 But the trip was well worth it.
 Canada truly is a very large, beautiful and diverse country.
-In my first article from the arctic trip, I want to show you a 30,000 ft view of the vast and untamed Canadian tundra.
+In my first article from the Arctic trip, I want to show you a 30,000 ft view of the vast and untamed Canadian tundra.
 Tell me what you think about these natural patterns and textures!

-The area in the Northern Quebec called Nunavik and Nunavut's Baffin Island are separated by a narrow (speaking in the arctic terms) Hudson Strait.
+The area in Northern Quebec called Nunavik and Nunavut's Baffin Island are separated by a narrow (speaking in the arctic terms) Hudson Strait.
 The water area has already cleared from ice with tens of thousands of small icebergs floating around.

 Do you also see stars?